 Towns visited: Cirencester, Castle Combe

 For the last day of three days in the Cotswolds, head south to Cirencester and Castle Combe.
 Cirencester is called the capital of the Cotswolds due to its central location in the region.
 It’s not a hugely popular tourist destination but has plenty of pretty buildings and history to keep you interested.
 Cirencester’s deep history dates back to Roman times, including remains of a Roman amphitheater.
 Like many of the towns, Cirencester used wool money to build the parish church, and it’s one of the finest in the area.
 Black Jack Street is worth a visit to browse the unique independent shops that line the lane.

 Head on further south to Castle Combe, one of the prettiest villages in the Cotswolds.
 The view of Castle Combe across the bridge jockeys with Arlington Row as the most photographed spot in the Cotswolds.
 You may have seen it featured in a few movies, like Stardust, War Horse, or the original Dr. Doolittle film.
 The town is small, so you have plenty of time to soak up the views and take tea at The Old Rectory Tearoom.

 Other activities and attractions

 There’s only so much you can pack into three days in the Cotswolds, so we included a few things we wish we would’ve had time for on our Google Map above.
 I’m most looking forward to a stop at Sezincote House, which looks like it belongs in India rather than rural England.

 During the summer months, the Cotswold Lavender Farm near Broadway is open to the public, where you can walk through gorgeous fields of purple lavender.

 While walking is a perfect way to enjoy the countryside, riding on horseback seems like it would transform the trip into something out a Jane Austen novel.

-With more days in the area, consider exploring the nearby towns of Oxford, Bath, or Cheltenham.
+With more days in the area, consider the nearby towns of Oxford, Bath, or Cheltenham to your Cotswolds itinerary.

 The Cotswolds are just so picturesque, I couldn’t resist sharing a few more photos.